 “As you can see it needs miniature plants or very slow growers so there is some space to play with the garden!
-The kids love re arranging the furniture.
+The kids love rearranging the furniture.
 We will also be adding a low basin style pot off to the side with another fairy house.”

-Fairy Garden Boarder Ideas
+Fairy Garden Border Ideas

 - Succulents.
-Succulents come in all different shapes and sizes, and if planted in a row, would act as a boarder.
+Succulents come in all different shapes and sizes, and if planted in a row, would act as a border.
 Choosing succulents that are small in stature is the trick, and making sure that your remove any new pups as they come up.
 Different varieties will meet this need better than others.

 - Coloured stones.
 Purchasing coloured stones might just be a good solution as well.
 You won’t have any issues with the maintenance and the colours will bring a fairy garden to life.
 For a little larger stone, you can also look at purchasing some paint with an illuminating effect.
 This brings a little magic at night time.

-- Natural Boarders.
+- Natural Borders.
 Using some of natures finest from a scavenger hunt can sometimes deliver more than you think.
 Even a broken piece of screen can be turned into a fairy garden fence with a little imagination.